This Whole30 tartar sauce is quick and easy to make with fresh cucumber, dill, and capers.

 Don’t worry, the traditional crab cake recipe is coming and I’m thrilled to be able to make one that’s migraine-safe by using a dumbed down version of Old Bay seasoning.
 But I’m easing back into this whole blog thing after I just cooked over 90 recipes in 4 weeks, ok?

 As for the capers, if you’re on a migraine diet, these can be questionable since they’re pickled flower buds and not exactly fresh.
 If you’ve tried olives and done well with them, you can typically find good capers that are just packed in just water and vinegar.
 Here’s a post that explains a little more on that subject!
+I like to just rinse them really well and pat them dry with paper towels.

 I like to use this sauce on grilled seafood or fish and even burgers.
 Enjoy!